adit2005/Credit-Card-Default-Prediction/README.md

 2. **Configuration**:
    - Store your AWS Access Key ID and Secret Access Key securely.
 Do not hardcode them directly in your code or expose them in public repositories.
 Instead, use environment variables or a configuration file to manage them securely.

-## Acknowledgements

-We'd like to extend our gratitude to all individuals and organizations who have played a role in the development and success of this project.
-Your support, whether through contributions, inspiration, or encouragement, has been invaluable.
-Thank you for being a part of our journey.